madlabsinc/mevn-cli/README.md

 > `npm link` creates a symlink in the global folder making the `mevn` command globally available within your local development environment

 ### Why should I contribute?
-Contributing helps people and makes the world simply a better place, without contributors this project would cease to exist.
+Contributing helps people and simply makes the world a better place, Without contributors this project would cease to exist.

 ### How should I write a commit message?
 This project uses [Commitlint](https://github.com/conventional-changelog/commitlint/#what-is-commitlint) to check if the commit messages meet the [conventional commit format](https://www.conventionalcommits.org/en/v1.0.0/).